-An avid exponent of new music, Aprahämian has commissioned and premiered works for a variety of performing forces.
-Premieres include composer Chris Pratorius’ Xochitl and the Flowers, commissioned by Opera Parallèle for their Hand-on Opera program; Sheli Nan’s oratorio, Last Stop Cafe; Andrew Pascoe’s opera, God: The Opera; the U.S. premiere of the Costa Rican zarzuela, Toyupán; Hillary Connover’s The Six Swans; and David Evan Jones’s chamber opera, The Rehearsal.
-Commissions include Christopher Pratorius’ Variations on a Theme of Lou Harrison commissioned for the Cabrillo Festival of Contemporary Music Youth Orchestra, as well as his Cántigas de Mi Amigo Martín for the Women’s Chorus at The University of California at Santa Cruz.
-Appearances with orchestral groups includes resident guest conductor with the Scottsdale Arts Orchestra in Arizona, as well as the Santa Cruz County Youth Symphony in California.
-Aprahämian was the director of the youth orchestra and student staff program for three seasons at the internationally renowned Cabrillo Festival of Contemporary Music, and was invited to attend as an auditor for the Cabrillo Festival’s Conductors’ Workshop last summer led by Maestra Marin Alsop.
+An avid exponent of new music, Aprahamian has commissioned and premiered works for a variety of performing forces.
+Premieres include composer Christopher Pratorius’ Xochitl and the Flowers, and Marcus Shelby’s Harriet’s Spirit, both commissioned by Opera Parallèle for their Hands-on Opera program; Sheli Nan’s oratorio, Last Stop Cafe; Andrew Pascoe’s opera, God: The Opera; the U.S. premiere of the Costa Rican zarzuela, Toyupán; Hillary Connover’s The Six Swans; and David Evan Jones’s chamber opera, The Rehearsal; Commissions include Anne Hege’s To Those Born Later for Resound Ensemble; Christopher Pratorius’ Variations on a Theme of Lou Harrison commissioned for the Cabrillo Festival of Contemporary Music Youth Orchestra, as well as his Cántigas de Mi Amigo Martín for the Women’s Chorus at The University of California at Santa Cruz.
+She worked to expand the choral repertoire and commissioned several works for the Phoenix Women’s Chorus, including L. Peter Deutsch’s Where Everything is Music; Deborah Dougherty’s Prayer of Music; and Dante De Silva’s A Rejuvenated Heart, which was featured at the 2012 GALA Festival in Denver.

-Aprahämian has a great passion for opera, and she can be seen on the podium as well as backstage working with sets, props, lighting, and directing.
-She was the co-artistic director of Southern Arizona Opera, an organization that presents chamber versions of standard and contemporary operas and has worked as assistant conductor and chorus-master for various professional opera companies in the Bay Area including Opera Parallèle and Bayshore Lyric Opera.
-She worked as the assistant conductor and director of the Opera Theatre Program at the University of California at Santa Cruz for over a decade on operas such as Don Giovanni, Street Scene, Le Nozze di Figaro, The Medium, Gianni Schicchi, L’Elisir d’amore, Carmen, and A Midsummer Night’s Dream.
-In addition, she was the chorus-master for the University of Arizona Opera Theatre and Opera Theatre Scenes.
+Aprahamian’s passion for opera has led her to work both on the podium and behind the scenes.
+Aside from her work with Opera Parallèle, she has worked with various opera companies, including Mendocino Music Festival where she conducted Il Matrimonio Segreto last summer.
+In addition, she was the co-artistic director of Southern Arizona Opera.
+She has worked as assistant conductor and chorus-master for various professional opera companies, including Bayshore Lyric Opera; the Opera Theatre Program at the University of California at Santa Cruz for over a decade on operas such as Don Giovanni, Street Scene, Le Nozze di Figaro, The Medium, Gianni Schicchi, L’Elisir d’amore, Carmen, and A Midsummer Night’s Dream; and for the University of Arizona Opera Theatre and Opera Theatre Scenes.
 She was the chorus-master of the San Francisco Girls Chorus for the San Francisco Opera production of Carmen in 2016.

-Aprahämian has held various faculty positions in California and Arizona including at the University of California at Santa Cruz, Hartnell College, Arizona Academy for Arts and Academics, and BASIS Phoenix.
+Aprahamian has held various faculty positions in California and Arizona including at the University of California at Santa Cruz, Hartnell College, Arizona Academy for Arts and Academics, and BASIS Phoenix.
 She received her bachelor’s degree in fortepiano performance practice and master’s degree in conducting from the University of California at Santa Cruz, and her doctorate in conducting from the University of Arizona.
 She has studied conducting with Nicole Paiement, Bruce Chamberlain, Elizabeth Schauer, Thomas Cockrell, and Charles Bontrager, and voice and theatre production with Brian Staufenbiel.